Add beautiful, fully customizable post tiles or tiled galleries anywhere on your WordPress site easily with WP Tiles.

 In the template, wherever you put the following tags, they will be replaced by content from the post:

 %title%, %content%, %date%, %excerpt%, %link%, %author%, %featured_image%- All taken from the post

 %tags, %tag_links%- Same as categories

 %meta:META_KEY%- Replace META_KEY by the meta key you want to display

 To show WP Tiles in your templates, there are template tags available.
 See the documentation on the website here.

-84 of 101 support threads in the last two months have been resolved.
+1 of 29 support threads in the last two months have been marked resolved.